Skip Navigation

 Permissions in the pipeline access tab are only applied to review apps and CI apps.

-With the new version of Review Apps, all users with “member” role in the Enterprise Teams and Heroku Teams were automatically added to Review Apps via auto-join with “View”, “Operate” and “Deploy” permissions.
+With the new version of Review Apps, all users with “member” role in the Enterprise Teams and Heroku Teams are automatically added to Review Apps via auto-join with “View”, “Operate” and “Deploy” permissions.
 The pipelines access tab makes it possible to manage and modify auto-join access.
 Modifying auto-join permissions are only possible for Enterprise Teams.
 For Heroku Teams, the “View”, “Operate” and “Deploy” permissions that “members” get via auto-join are static and can’t change.

 To edit permission for existing pipelines in an Enterprise Team, select the small pencil icon in the “Default permissions for new team members” section of the pipeline access tab.
 You can also disable auto-join completely.
 Permission changes and turning off/on auto-join will only be effective for new apps and doesn’t change previous settings.